 GAS shall be supported by a STA when dot11InterworkingServiceActivated is true.
 ANQP shall be supported by a STA when dot11InterworkingServiceActivated is true.
 Other advertisement protocols shall be supported when the corresponding dot11GASAdvertisementID is present.

+GAS Query Request fragmentation shall be supported by a STA when dot11GASQueryRequestFragmentationActivated is true.

 A STA shall not transmit a GAS Query Request for any advertisement protocol unless that advertisement protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame.
 The Advertisement Protocol element specifies the advertisement protocols that a STA may use to communicate with advertisement servers(#571), which may be (#2210)colocated with a STA or in an external network.
 The advertisement protocol identifies the query language used by the advertisement server.
 The GAS protocol, which is used to transport Queries and Query Responses, is transparent to the advertisement protocol.